 Each auditor will randomly choose a number of accounts.
 Each account is reviewed to ensure it has not been the subject of an audit within the last three years.
 Auditors will set up appointments for the next several months.
-Each account chosen will be audited for the 3 years preceding the current tax year.
-The first step is an introductory letter to the taxpayer or agent apprising of the pending audit, documents needed and scheduling a time for the field visit.
+Each account will be audited for the three years preceding the current tax year.
+The first step is an introductory letter to the taxpayer or agent apprising them of the pending audit, documents needed and scheduling a time for the field visit.

 The audit will consist of a site visit to meet with the owner or representative, inspect records, analysis of records, and determination of findings.
-If the records and books are located out of state we generally receive them by mail or electronically.
-Should the need arise for an Auditor to travel out of state to conduct a review plans are made accordingly.
+If the records and books are located out of state, we generally request documents be sent by mail or electronically.
+Should the need arise for an auditor to travel out of state to conduct a review plans are made accordingly.
 If travel restrictions are in place, assistance from an outside auditing agency may be necessary.
-A recommendation is then made to the Board of Assessors for final action.
+A recommendation is then made to the Board for final action.
 Notice of the audit findings is then provided to the owner for acceptance or appeal.

-The staff appraisers follow the same procedures as set forth by the Auditors when conducting their reviews.
+The staff appraisers follow the same procedures as the auditors when conducting their reviews.